retrocomputacion/retrobbs/readme.md

 # 7 TO-DO List

  * More code cleanup, move more functions out of the main script and into their corresponding modules.
- * Work towards user style customization
+ * Complete user style customization
  * Localization
  * Figure out a way to remove hard-coded file type handling.
- * Add support for the _punter_ file transfer protocol.
  * Add RIPscrip/Skypix support for ANSI terminals.
  * Add _Latin1_ ANSI variant for Amiga terminals.
+ * Implement @idolpx's dockerization of the BBS.

 ---
 # 7.1 Known bugs/issues

-  * Config file parser still doesn't check for errors, a poorly built configuration file will cause a crash on startup.
+  * Config file parser still doesn't check for all errors, a poorly built configuration file will cause a crash on startup.
   * If updating from v0.10, the messages already existing in the oneliners.json file will have the wrong encoding.
 New messages will display correctly.
   * When downloading a file using XMODEM in VIP Terminal, transfer will fail around block 46.
   * VTX files cannot be opened when running RetroBBS with some Python 3.12 distributions, upgrading to Python 3.13 or above should solve the problem.
+  * When connecting to the BBS with the _CCGMS Future_ terminal in 80 column mode and 2400bps (userport), deleting characters might cause loss of data, this can cause problems when displaying text with the MORE function.
+This is a limitation of _CCGMS Future_ , not _RetroBBS_, and can be avoided by reducing the connection speed to 1200bps.

 ---